harikrishna142/Creative-automation-pipeline/README.md

 The UI will open at: http://localhost:8501

-## 🤖 Google Veo 3 Integration
+##  Google Veo 3 Integration

-The pipeline now includes **Google Veo 3** for advanced AI-powered video generation:
+The pipeline  includes **Google Veo 3** for advanced AI-powered video generation But requires tier1  subscritpion for api:

 ### Setup Google Veo 3